 The Razer BlackWidow V3 is an exceptional gaming keyboard.
 It feels very well-built and it's comfortable to type on, but the linear feel and low pre-travel distance of its switches may cause unintentional keystrokes.
 Like many Razer keyboards, this is an outstanding choice for gamers due to the light Razer switches, customizable features, and RGB backlighting.
 For more options, check out our recommendations for the best gaming keyboards, the best RGB keyboards, and the best mechanical gaming keyboards.

 The Razer Huntsman Elite and the Razer BlackWidow V3 are both incredible gaming keyboards.
 The V3 has onboard memory, and the linear Razer Yellow switches on our unit provide a better typing experience than the Razer Linear Optical switches on our Elite unit.
-Its higher pre-travel distance and actuation force help prevent accidental keystrokes.
+Its longer pre-travel distance and higher operating force help prevent accidental keystrokes.
 However, the Elite has a plushier wrist rest and three dedicated media control buttons instead of one.

 The Razer BlackWidow V3 Pro and the Razer BlackWidow V3 are both fantastic gaming keyboards.
-The V3 Pro can be used both wirelessly and wired, it's compatible with mobile operating systems, and it comes with a plushier wrist rest.
-Also, its keys are more stable and they wobble less.
-On the other hand, the V3's linear Razer Yellow switches have a lower actuation point and pre-travel distance than the V3 Pro's clicky Razer Green switches, giving it a lighter and more responsive feel.
+The V3 Pro can be used wirelessly or wired, is compatible with mobile operating systems, and comes with a plushier wrist rest.
+Also, its keys are more stable and wobble less.
+On the other hand, the V3's linear Razer Yellow switches have a shorter pre-travel distance and lower operating force than the V3 Pro's clicky Razer Green switches, giving it a lighter and more responsive feel.